Skip to content

 Candied Bakery:

 The west side has comparatively fewer croissant options than the east, but this is a good one.
-The locals certainly know it, and if you’re not sure where it is, look for the line (it moves quite quickly though).
+They have recently moved to new digs, away from the more trafficked shopping strip of Spotswood, but still not too far from the train station.
+There is now more space to bake, and a few tables for patrons to dine at.
 The pastries are bronzed and crisp, and you can get flavours like Nutella-filled or tiramisu croissants.
 They also have a variety of delicious cake options to further feed your sweet tooth.
 As an additional plus point, they are reasonably priced in comparison to other places.

 melbourne croissants candied bakery